bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ## Related documentation

-To configure Bufstream with recommended, cloud-specific settings, consult the [tuning performance](../../../deployment/tuning-performance/) documentation.
+To configure Bufstream with recommended cloud-specific settings, consult the [Cluster recommendations](../../../deployment/cluster-recommendations/).